 Mister D: My oh my, I never thought Eric and I would get this finished.
-We originally met and talked about an interview back in 2004 -2006….well it was somewhere in between there.
-Whatever long term memories I have left are embedded somewhere deep within my ass and as Bette once said, “please don’t make me go there.”
+We 00000000000000000originally met and talked about an interview back in 2004 -2006….well it was somewhere in between there.
+Whatever long-term memories I have left are embedded somewhere deep within my ass and as Bette once said, “please don’t make me go there.”

-I’d like to say that Mr. Kornfeld is one of the nicest men I’ve met in show biz and in real life.
+I’d like to say that Mr. Kornfeld is one of the nicest men I’ve met in showbiz and real life.
 He’s a gentleman, sexy to boot, and if only I were single, well he’d be the luckiest man alive….now it’s time to de-brief Mr. Kornfeld!:

 I was an actor — well, a chorus boy, really.
 I had just gotten my Equity card in a summer tour of BEST LITTLE WHORE HOUSE, starring Edie Adams, who I remembered from Cigar commercials when I was a really little.
-What happened was — every night the cast would go to a piano bar and take turns singing and I evolved into the MC.
-I was always a funny guy and I ended up holding the show together and getting lots of laughs.
+What happened was — every night the cast would go to a piano bar and take turns singing, and I evolved into the MC.
+I was always a funny guy, and I ended up holding the show together and getting lots of laughs.
 By the end of the tour, Edie pulled me aside and told me she’d been married to the comic genius Ernie Kovacs, which I knew.
 I knew he was in early television but didn’t know as much about him as I do now.
-Anyway, the stand up scene was taking off and she said, “You’re a comedian.
-You have the mind and the timing of a comedian, you should go into that field.”
+Anyway, the stand-up scene was taking off, and she said, “You’re a comedian.
+You have the mind and the timing of a comedian; you should go into that field.”
 Or something like that.
 So when I got back to New York and started auditioning again, I was available for unemployment for the first time in my life.
 That was when Unemployment was really a drag to collect.
 You had to go in person every week and stand in lots of lines.
 One day I wrote a bit about Unemployment and started going to “open mike” nights at comedy clubs and performing it.
 It was my first bit.
-In less than 2 years I was on Star Search and started making my living as a comic, touring and even writing for other comics.
-Then I got hired on the Rosie O’Donell show and that was the beginning of my life as a writer.
-I did stand-up and wrote for a while but soon more writing opportunities opened up and I stopped performing.
-Shortly after that I got my first job for Bette.
+In less than two years I was on Star Search and started making my living as a comic, touring and even writing for other comics.
+Then I got hired on the Rosie O’Donnell show, and that was the beginning of my life as a writer.
+I did stand-up and wrote for a while but soon more writing opportunities opened up, and I stopped performing.
+Shortly after that, I got my first job for Bette.